Key Takeaways

 Stem cells

 Stem cells are unique cells capable of transforming into various types of cells in the body and have the potential to repair or replace damaged tissues.
 Under the right conditions in the body or a laboratory, stem cells divide to form more cells called daughter cells.
-These daughter cells can become new stem cells or specialised cells, such as blood cells, brain cells, heart muscle cells or bone cells.
+These daughter cells either self-renew as stem cells or commit to specific lineages, including haematopoietic, neural, cardiac, or skeletal cell types, depending on the signals they receive.

 At the moment, researchers are using stem cell studies to:

-• Test new drugs: Before trialling new medicines on human participants, researchers can use stem cells to test drugs for safety and effectiveness.
+- Test new drugs: Before testing new medicines on human participants, researchers can use stem cells to test drugs for safety and effectiveness.
 For example, nerve cells can be created to test a new drug for a nerve disease.

 Another common example of stem cell regenerative medicine is bone marrow transplants.
 In these transplants, doctors use stem cells to replace cells in bone marrow which have been damaged by chemotherapy or disease.
 These cells are often adult stem cells or taken from umbilical cord blood.
 They can also be used to support the donor's immune system to fight some types of cancer and blood-related diseases, such as leukaemia, lymphoma, neuroblastoma and multiple myeloma.